Skip to Main Content

 Citation Styles

-Different citation styles are used in the various schools and departments of TIU.
+Different citation styles are used in the various schools and departments of TEDS.
 See below for a list of styles by department.
 Check with your professor to be sure which style to follow for a particular class.

 SBL Style (PhD THS OT & NT)